 North American Seasons:

-What are some yacht charter destinations I can choose from?
+What are some yacht charter destinations I can choose to charter?

-Whether your choice is the Bahamas or Caribbean with its warm inviting sun and crystal-clear waters, the Eastern or Western Mediterranean steeped in history and culture, the splendor of the Pacific Northwest or New England, or an exotic destination in the Pacific or Indian Ocean–the world is your playground when it comes to yacht chartering.
-Where you charter will depend on when you wish to charter, the experience you wish to have, the type of yacht you wish to charter and its availability.
+However, you may instead want to see the Pacific Northwest or New England with its scenery and culture.
+Or a more far-flung destination in the Pacific or the Indian Ocean–the world is your playground when it comes to yacht chartering.
+Where you cruise will depend on when you charter, the experience you wish to have, the type of boat, and its availability.

-The Bahamas – A wonderful destination for the group seeking quieter anchorages, water sports, fishing, warm beautiful water away from the crowds.
+The Bahamas – A destination for the group seeking quieter anchorages, water sports, fishing, and beautiful warm water away from the crowds.

-The Caribbean – Year-round wonderful weather with three popular yacht charter destinations:
+The Caribbean – Year-round good weather with three popular yacht charter destinations:

-The Virgin Islands (British and US Virgins) – Excellent option for the non-sailor and those new to yachting.
-Shorter sailing distances, beautiful beaches, marinas, restaurants and some shopping.
+The British Virgin Islands – Excellent option for the non-sailor and those new to yachting.
+Shorter sailing distances, beautiful beaches, marinas, restaurants, and some shopping.

-St. Martin – Enjoy the blend of international cuisines ashore in St. Martin, St. Barths and Anguilla.
-There are more fine dining restaurants on these three islands than anywhere else in the Caribbean.
-Combined with beautiful white sand beaches, water sports and shopping.
+St. Martin – Enjoy the blend of international cuisines ashore in St. Martin, St. Barths, and Anguilla.
+There are more excellent dining restaurants on these three islands than anywhere else in the Caribbean.
+Combined with beautiful white sand beaches, water sports, and shopping.